 Zinc oxide is promising semiconductor material with unique properties of UV emission, optical transparency, electric conductivity, and piezo electricity due to a wide band gap (3.37 eV) and large exciton binding energy (60 meV) at room temperature even compared with other semiconducting nanoparticles [2].
-Its potential for advanced applications in lasers, as bio-imaging agent, in biosensors and as drug delivery vehicles, in ointments, coatings and pigments has pulled zinc oxide into the focus of various scientific and engineering research fields.
+Its potential for advanced applications in lasers, as bio-imaging agent, in biosensors and as drug delivery vehicles, in ointments, coatings, also it is transparent to most of the solar spectrum; therefore, widely used as window material in solar cells, optical waveguides, light modulators and optical sensors [8].

-Zinc oxide nanoparticles can be synthesized in a myriad of ways, including physical vapor deposition, an organometallic precursor method, via precipitation solvothermal and hydrothermal methods, and sol-gel methods such as sol-gel combustion However pulsed laser ablation of solids in solution (PLAL) has been shown to be an effective, flexible and efficient technique for preparing various types of high purity nanoparticles without surface contamination by residual anions and reducing agents.
+Zinc oxide nanoparticles can be synthesized in a myriad of ways, including physical vapor deposition, an organometallic precursor method, via precipitation solvothermal and hydrothermal methods, and sol-gel methods such as sol-gel combustion However pulsed laser ablation of solids in solution (PLAL) has been shown to be an effective, flexible and efficient technique for preparing ZnO nanoparticles with high purity and without surface contamination by residual anions and reducing agents.
 Many reports in the literature show that significant effort is put into adapting this technique in such a way that particle size and shape can efficiently and accurately be controlled.
 Such as li.
 Fojtik and Henglein (1993) and Cotton et al (1993, 1996) have used several liquids as ablation media to produce colloidal solution of nanoparticles [2], [9].
+This paper was devoted on synthesis ZnO- NPs and studies the effect of molarity in controlling the size and stability of generated ZnO NPs in CTAB solution.
+ZnO-NPs were characterized by FTIR, UV-vis spectroscopy, UV-visible in order to evaluate absorption spectra, particle size and size distribution, and overall composite structure.